 Summary: Cognitive dissonance is the negative feeling that results from conflicting beliefs and behaviors.

-Keywords: social psychology, forced compliance, decision-making, error justification
+Keywords: social psychology, sale forced compliance, cheap decision-making, error justification

-Expertise theory specifies how talent develops across specified fields or domains, focusing on cognitive task analysis (to map the domain), instruction and practice, and clearly specified learning outcomes against which one can objectively measure the development of expertise.
+Expertise theory specifies how talent develops across specified fields or domains, advice focusing on cognitive task analysis (to map the domain), viagra 100mg instruction and practice, and clearly specified learning outcomes against which one can objectively measure the development of expertise.

 Anders Ericsson, a professor at Florida State University, is the leading figure in the field of expertise theory.
 However, many others are associated with it as well: Robert Sternberg (Cornell University), Richard Clark (University of Southern California), Benjamin Bloom (late of the University of Chicago), Herbert Simon (late of Carnegie Mellon University), and Mihaly Csikszentmihalyi (Claremont Graduate University).
 Another notable figure is Malcolm Gladwell, whose work has served to popularize the theory.